An Open Letter to Canadians

 Stop fighting shadows.

-The sense of belonging you long for won’t come from trying to be a “better Canadian.”
+The belonging you long for won’t come from trying to be a “better Canadian.”

 You are already on sacred ground.

-If all you focus on is how “fucked” Canada is, how doomed the world is—
+If all you focus on is how “f*cked” Canada is,

 Be aware.

-Notice the propaganda that wants you to forget your power.
+Notice the propaganda trying to make you forget your power.

 Stop buying the story that you’re helpless.